Matt Olson Preview, Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The 7.2 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.

-- The Rockies' 5.54 team ERA ranks 29th across all MLB pitching staffs.
+- The Rockies' 5.60 team ERA ranks 29th among all MLB pitching staffs.

-- Rockies pitchers combine to allow the second-most home runs in baseball (188 total, 1.4 per game).
+- Rockies pitchers combine to give up the second-most home runs in baseball (190 total, 1.5 per game).

+- Lambert (3-4) takes the mound for the Rockies in his ninth start of the season.
+He's put together a 4.92 ERA in 71 1/3 innings pitched, with 62 strikeouts.

-- In his most recent time out on Wednesday against the Tampa Bay Rays, the lefty went six innings, allowing three earned runs while surrendering seven hits.
+- The right-hander last pitched on Thursday against the Tampa Bay Rays, when he went five innings, allowing two earned runs while giving up four hits.

+- In 22 games this season, the 26-year-old has put up a 4.92 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .258 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.